 Upon completion of the generalist curriculum, students must select a concentration in either Clinical Practice (CP) or Organizational Leadership (OL).
-The concentration curriculum consists of 12 hours of field instruction and a minimum of 18 hours of course work (30 credit hours total).
+The concentration curriculum consists of 12 hours of field instruction and a minimum of 18 hours of course work.

 The generalist curriculum (courses and field practicum) must be completed before a student begins any concentration coursework, including electives.
 Exceptions may be made by the respective Program Director on a case-by-case basis.